Skip to main content

 • stability

-• “The game runs great overall; I had some random graphical glitches (green and red pattern flashes in one of the locations that disappeared on its own), but other than that it ran flawlessly for me.”
+• “The game runs great overall; I had some random graphical glitches (green and red pattern flashes in one location that disappeared on their own), but other than that it ran flawlessly.”

-• “A lot of annoying glitches like your character stumbling into invisible obstacles and bugs that prevent you from using items on doors or mechanisms needed to progress, forcing you to reload your last save and hope it works next time.”
+• “A lot of annoying glitches like your character stumbling into invisible obstacles and really annoying bugs that prevent you from using items on doors or other mechanisms that you need to activate to progress, making you have to reload your last save and hope this time it will let you use your item where you need to.”

 • “Every 10 seconds the game freezes no matter what location I go to.
-Alt-tabbing fixes it for a second but it just freezes again within seconds.”
+Alt-tab fixes it for a second but it just freezes again in seconds.”

-• “It glitches enemies out and they fall through the floor.”
+• “It glitches them out and they fall through the floor.”

 • replayability

-• “Replayability includes side content, multiple endings, and new game plus options.”
+• “Replayability – side content, multiple endings, NG plus options.”

-• “Story is good, sets the tone early on; gameplay is fun and easy to adapt; puzzles are fun overall.
-I love it; it gives me a dark feel of Megaman Legends/Zelda background and structure, really pulls you in.
+• “Story is good, sets the tone early on, gameplay is fun, easy to adapt, puzzles are fun.
+Overall, I love it, gives me a dark feel of Mega Man Legends/Zelda.
+Background and structure really pull you in.
 Replay value is high.”

 • humor